fabiankaraben/docsarchive-dev/content/typescript/5.2/modules-reference/appendices/esm-cjs-interop.md

 // transpiles to:

-const hello = require("./exports-function");
+consthello = require("./exports-function");
 hello();
 ```

-Our output works at runtime, but we have a compliance problem: according to the JavaScript specification, a namespace import always resolves to a [*Module Namespace Object*](https://tc39.es/ecma262/#sec-module-namespace-objects), that is, an object whose members are the exports of the module.
+Our output works at runtime, but we have a compliance problem: according to the JavaScript specification, a namespace import always resolves to a [*Module Namespace Object* ↗](https://tc39.es/ecma262/#sec-module-namespace-objects), that is, an object whose members are the exports of the module.
 In this case, `require` would return the function `hello`, but `import *` can never return a function.
 The correspondence we assumed appears invalid.

 It’s worth taking a step back here and clarifying what the *goal* is.
 As soon as modules landed in the ES2015 specification, transpilers emerged with support for downleveling ESM to CJS, allowing users to adopt the new syntax long before runtimes implemented support for it.
 There was even a sense that writing ESM code was a good way to “future-proof” new projects.
 For this to be true, there needed to be a seamless migration path from executing the transpilers’ CJS output to executing the ESM input natively once runtimes developed support for it.
 The goal was to find a way to downlevel ESM to CJS that would allow any or all of those transpiled outputs to be replaced by their true ESM inputs in a future runtime, with no observable change in behavior.